 Introduction

-Oil palm (Elaeis guineensis Jacq.) is an important commodity for the Indonesian economy.
+Oil palm (Elaeis guineensis Jacq.) is an essential commodity for the Indonesian economy.
 Oil palm plays a role in generating more foreign exchange than oil and gas [1].
 One of the uses of oil palm is as a producer of vegetable cooking oil.
 Oil produced from oil palm able to produce oil seven times higher than rapeseeds (Brassica napus) and eleven times higher than soybean per hectare.
 Since 2004, oil palm has slowly become a worldwide vegetable oil with a total production of 30 million tons and an average growth rate of 8% per year [2].
-Unfortunately, this industry leaves waste, such as kernel shells, mesocarp fibers, oil palm trunks (stems) and oil palm fronds (leaves) [2,3].
+Unfortunately, this industry leaves waste, such as kernel shells, mesocarp fibers, oil palm trunks (stems), and oil palm fronds (leaves) [2,3].
 Hambali & Rivai (2017) reported that oil palm leaf waste in 2015 reached 124,032,861 tons.
 This value is likely to continue to increase with time [2].

 Oil palm leaves, normally underutilized by the community.
 They usually left alone to rot between the oil palm trunks.
 The abundance aims to maintain the sustainability of the soil and nutrient cycle in the plantation [4].
 The oil palm leaves contain major compounds such as alkaloids, tannins, and flavonoids.
 These compounds are known to act as antimicrobials because they can damage cell walls, disrupt cell permeability, and inhibit enzyme or protein [5,6,7,8].